Troubles of the Brain

 Troubles of the Brain is the first EP by the Veils, out on 24 January 2011 on Pitch Beast Records.
 Finn Andrews set up his own label to release the Veils' first EP after leaving Rough Trade after almost 9 years.
 It was recorded at Andrews' home studio in London, and produced by Andrews and Bernard Butler.
 The first single from the EP was "The Stars Came Out Once the Lights Went Out".

+It was given a rating score of seven by PopMatters.